docutils/docutils/docutils/tools/editors/emacs/IDEAS.rst

 * Convert the region to an HTML id

-  * For instance "Eine Überschrift" to "eine-berschrift"
+  * For instance "Eine Ãœberschrift" to "eine-uberschrift"

   * According the same rules as reST does this